The Neural Coding Framework for Learning Generative Models: Discussion

 How the brain conducts credit assignment is a fundamental and open question in both (computational) neuroscience and cognitive science.
 There are many theories that posit how this might happen and our proposed NGC framework represents a scalable, computational instantiation of only one of them, the theory of predictive processing, suggesting that cortical regions in the brain communicate prediction errors and/or predictions across different regions through a hierarchical message passing scheme \cite{wacongne2011evidence}.
 Observe that the direction that this study takes is one that starts from cognitive neuroscientific concepts and ends in the development of a statistical learning algorithm.
 Specifically, we have shown that one way of emulating some neuro-biological principles yield agents that learn more general-purpose representations, as our results on downstream classification and pattern completion provide evidence for.
-As for implications for computational neuroscience itself, while the NGC/GNCN does embody concepts such as lateral competition-driven sparsity, hierarchical message passing, and local Hebbian-like synaptic adjustment, our framework lacks many important details that might allow it to serve as a means to make falsifiable claims that can be proven or disproven by neurobiological experiments.
+As for implications for computational neuroscience itself, while an NGC model can embody concepts such as lateral competition-driven sparsity, hierarchical message passing, and local Hebbian-like synaptic adjustment, our framework lacks many important details that might allow it to serve as a means to make falsifiable claims that can be proven or disproven by neurobiological experiments.
+In addition, an NGC model suffers from other criticisms of many predictive processing models -- for example, it requires a one-to-one pairing of error neurons with state neurons \cite{bogacz2017tutorial} (though this can potentially be resolved by decoupling the error neurons and introducing an extra synaptic weight matrix that connects a pool of error neurons of a one size to a pool of state neurons of a different size).
 However, if the NGC framework is modified significantly to more faithfully model neurobiological details, e.g., synapses are constrained to take on only non-negative values and neurons communicate via spike trains (for example, the NGC could work with leaky integrate-and-fire neurons, similar to that of \cite{ororbia2019spiking}), it could serve as the means to facilitate refinement of predictive brain theories such as predictive processing \cite{clark2015surfing} and principles such as free energy \cite{friston2006free}.
 Doing so could facilitate stronger synergy between neural computational modeling and the design of agents that solve complex tasks examined in statistical learning.